 - 1. "Understanding the Forecasting Power of DSGE Models in a Data-Rich Environment: The Role of Model Design vs Data", with Sacha Gelfer, Wenting Song, and Yang Zhang. - 2.
 "A Deep Phillips Curve with Backward- (Forward-) Looking Unstructured Data", with Philippe G. Coulombe. - 3.
-"Monetary Policy Narratives and House Price Expectations", with Juste Djabakou. - 4.
+"Using Text Data in a DSGE to Account for Bank's Communication with Agents", with Kevin Moran and Dalibor Stevanovic. - 4.
+"Monetary Policy Narratives and House Price Expectations", with Juste Djabakou. - 5.
 "Deep Dynamic Factor Models in a Data-Rich Environment".